Televisão de Moçambique: History

 In September 1998 TVM opened its Central Television Center in Maputo, which enabled the station to start broadcasting via satellite, reaching the entire country, from June 25, 1999.
 In the early 2000s, TVM had a staff of at least 200.
 The growth in TVM's audience also showed the concern that TVM would reflect "the real country".
 Around this time, football and Brazilian telenovelas dominated the schedule.
 A plan to implement programming in national languages began in August 1999.
 Following the resignation of Botelho Moniz, Arlindo Lopes became the new interim chairman of the company on 3 May 2000.

 Thanks to the satellite signal (the satellite chosen at the time was Intelsat 804, with coverage in Africa and much of the Middle East and Europe), TVM was now broadcasting to eighteen television transmitters nationwide.
 Fiber-optic connection between transmitters started in 2001, starting from Beira, and continued in 2007 to connect all provincial capitals.

+A satellite feed intended for the network was used by TVAfrica affiliate ITV in Tanzania at the beginning of the 2002 FIFA World Cup, having received a warning on 2 June 2002.
+TVM was one of TVAfrica's sports affiliates.
+TVM was still evaluating an agreement to carry UEFA Euro 2004, sublicensed from Mozambican rights holder STV (which, at the start of June, had inked a deal with Rádio Moçambique for authorized radio rights).
+STV was only available in Maputo at the time, and, if the agreement was not met, viewers outside the capital were set to be deprived of its coverage.

+For its twenty-fifth anniversary, TVM adopted the tagline "Estamos todos aqui" (We're all here), which has been accused by locals at the time of cloning models from other channels, among them, RTP.
+When RTP in the following year celebrated its fiftieth anniversary, RTP included the anniversary logo to its channel bugs; TVM did the same for its 26th anniversary.

 A second channel was on the cards in February 2008, with an initial target for June of that year, later delayed to 2010.
 TVM 1 would be an information channel, while TVM 2 would be an entertainment channel.
 TVM 2 launched on 8 March 2012. and was subsequently closed on 7 April 2017 with international service TVM Internacional taking its place, but on subscription television platforms (TVM2 was free to air).